 Most of these wonderful stones are outside and with the local 'Highland climate' it's always worth taking a jacket!
 The majority are easily accessible and only short distances from where we stop.
 However, please note that should you wish to view the remains of Knockfarrell fort, there is a short but steep (and occasionally slippy) walk to the top - I carry walking poles in the car!

 The header photo above is of the Hilton Stone - a stunning modern replica where the original stood - which can be visited on request.
 The original Hilton stone now resides in the National Museum of Scotland - well worth a visit if you are in Edinburgh during your trip.
-However, the orginal carved base is in a nearby local centre and depending on opening times we may be able to visit it.

 Finally, although it is a history tour our travels also take in the wonderful Scottish Highland scenery of Easter Ross and the coastline of the Moray and Cromarty Firths.